Martin Serror

 About Martin Serror

-Martin Serror is a scholar working on Computer Networks and Communications, Electrical and Electronic Engineering, Artificial Intelligence, Hardware and Architecture and Signal Processing, having authored 23 papers that have together received 413 indexed citations.
-Recurring topics across this work include Cooperative Communication and Network Coding (5 papers), Network Security and Intrusion Detection (5 papers), IoT and Edge/Fog Computing (4 papers), Advanced Malware Detection Techniques (4 papers), Wireless Communication Security Techniques (4 papers), Wireless Networks and Protocols (4 papers), Wireless Body Area Networks (3 papers) and Internet Traffic Analysis and Secure E-voting (3 papers).
-The work is most often cited by research in Computer Networks and Communications (281 citations), Signal Processing (61 citations), Information Systems (97 citations), Hardware and Architecture (27 citations) and Industrial and Manufacturing Engineering (32 citations).
+Martin Serror is a scholar working on Computer Networks and Communications, Electrical and Electronic Engineering, Artificial Intelligence, Hardware and Architecture and Signal Processing, having authored 23 papers that have together received 426 indexed citations.
+Recurring topics across this work include Cooperative Communication and Network Coding (5 papers), Network Security and Intrusion Detection (5 papers), Wireless Networks and Protocols (4 papers), IoT and Edge/Fog Computing (4 papers), Advanced Malware Detection Techniques (4 papers), Wireless Communication Security Techniques (4 papers), Advanced MIMO Systems Optimization (3 papers) and Wireless Body Area Networks (3 papers).
+The work is most often cited by research in Computer Networks and Communications (287 citations), Signal Processing (64 citations), Information Systems (99 citations), Hardware and Architecture (27 citations) and Industrial and Manufacturing Engineering (34 citations).
 Martin Serror has collaborated with scholars based in Germany, Sweden and Australia.
-Frequent co-authors include Klaus Wehrle, Martin Henze, Marko Schuba, James Gross, Hanno Wirtz, Christian Dombrowski, Yulin Hu, Jan Rüth, Jens Hiller and Jó Ágila Bitsch Link.
-Their work appears in journals such as ACM Computing Surveys, IEEE Transactions on Industrial Informatics, IEEE Transactions on Vehicular Technology, KTH Publication Database DiVA (KTH Royal Institute of Technology) and Proceedings of the 2022 ACM SIGSAC Conference on Computer and Communications Security.
+Frequent co-authors include Klaus Wehrle, Martin Henze, Marko Schuba, James Gross, Christian Dombrowski, Hanno Wirtz, Yulin Hu, Jan Rüth, Jens Hiller and Jó Ágila Bitsch Link.
+Their work appears in journals such as ACM Computing Surveys, IEEE Transactions on Industrial Informatics, IEEE Transactions on Vehicular Technology, KTH Publication Database DiVA (KTH Royal Institute of Technology) and RWTH Publications (RWTH Aachen).

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.